RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 - Using AWS Lambda with **CloudFront Lambda@Edge**

-  Lambda@Edge lets you run **Node.js and Python** Lambda functions to customize content that CloudFront delivers, executing the functions in AWS locations closer to the viewer.
+  Lambda@Edge lets you run **Node.js and Python** Lambda functions to **customize content that CloudFront delivers**, executing the functions in AWS locations closer to the viewer.
 The functions run in response to CloudFront events, without provisioning or managing servers.

   - Inspect cookies to rewrite URLs to different versions of a site for A/B testing.
-  - **Send different objects to your users based on the `User-Agent` header,** which contains information about the device that submitted the request.
-For example, you can send images in different resolutions to users based on their devices.
+  - **Send different objects to your users based on the `User-Agent` header,** which contains information about the device that submitted the request. **For example, you can send images in different resolutions to users based on their devices.**
   - **Inspect headers or authorized tokens**, inserting a corresponding header and allowing access control before forwarding a request to the origin.
   - Add, delete, and modify headers, and rewrite the URL path to direct users to different objects in the cache.
   - Generate new HTTP responses to do things like redirect unauthenticated users to login pages, or create and deliver static webpages right from the edge.
   - Resizing Images

-- Field-level Encrpytion
+- **Field-level Encrpytion**

-  Field-level encryption allows you to enable your users to securely upload sensitive information to your web servers.
-The sensitive information provided by your users is encrypted at the edge, close to the user, and remains encrypted throughout your entire application stack
+  Field-level encryption allows you to enable your users to securely upload sensitive information to your web servers. **The sensitive information provided by your users is encrypted at the edge, close to the user, and remains encrypted throughout your entire application stack**

 - origin access identity (OAI)